When will the states that could tip the U.S. election be done counting?

 GEORGIA (16 electoral votes)

-Biden is ahead of Trump by 1,564 votes as of 4 p.m.
-ET (2100 GMT) Friday, with 99% of votes counted.
+Biden leads Trump by 4,395 votes as of 10:20 p.m.
+ET (0320 GMT), with 99% of the estimated vote counted.
 Trump needs both Pennsylvania and Georgia to win a second term.

-Brad Raffensperger, Georgia’s secretary of state, said he expects the margin to be just a few thousand votes, which would trigger an automatic recount.
+Brad Raffensperger, Georgia’s secretary of state, said he expects the margin to be just a few thousand votes, which will likely trigger a recount.
 A recount must wait until Georgia’s results are certified, expected on or before Nov.
 20.

-About 9,000 military and overseas ballots were still outstanding and could be accepted if they arrive on Friday as long as they were postmarked Tuesday or earlier.
+About 9,000 military and overseas ballots are still outstanding and could be accepted if they arrive on Friday as long as they were postmarked Tuesday or earlier.

 ARIZONA (11 electoral votes)

-The state has about 250,000 to 270,000 ballots left to count and will give an update at around 9 p.m.
-ET on Friday, Arizona Secretary of State Katie Hobbs told CNN.
+The state had about 173,000 ballots left to count at around 9:15 p.m.
+ET, Arizona Secretary of State Katie Hobbs told CNN.
+That included 92,000 ballots in Maricopa County, where Biden has held a narrow lead.
+And it included more than 40,000 provisional ballots that she said might not be counted until Wednesday.

 NEVADA (6 electoral votes)